Is Shilajit Bad for Kidneys? How to Kidney Patients Take Shilajit

 Moreover, Shilajit may interact with some commonly prescribed medications for kidney conditions.
 Suppose you use Shilajit without the approval of experts.
 In that case, it may affect the effectiveness of drugs or cause adverse reactions in the body.

-Furthermore, Shilajit is not recognized by the FDA, signaling that you must carefully seek reputable and quality sources of Shilajit to ensure safety when using it.
+Furthermore, Shilajit is not recognized by the FDA, signaling that you must carefully seek authentic and high-quality Shilajit products from reputable and trusted sources of Shilajit to ensure safety when using it.

 How Do Kidney Patients Use Shilajit Safely?